santoshboms123/TelstraMobileApp/README.md

 git clone https://github.com/santoshboms123/TelstraMobileApp.git

 Open root folder with Visual Studio Code.
+If the first time installed make sure you add React-Native tools from market place.

 Open root folder with command line and then run "npm install"